dotnet/cli/Documentation/specs/runtime-configuration-file.md

 * `MyApp.exe` - A copy of the `apphost.exe` executable.
 This is present when the application is self-contained, and in newer functionality (2.1.0+) for framework-dependent applications that wish to support platform-specific (non-portable) executables.
 * `MyApp.runtimeconfig.json` - An **optional** configuration file containing runtime configuration settings.
 This file is required for framework-dependent applications, but not for self-contained apps.
 * `MyApp.runtimeconfig.dev.json` - An **optional** configuration file containing runtime configuration settings that typically only exists in a non-published output and thus is used for development-time scenarios.
 This file typically specifies additional probing paths.
 Depending on the semantics of each setting, the setting is either combined with or overridden by the values from `MyApp.runtimeconfig.json`.
-* `MyApp.deps.json` - A list of dependencies, as well as compilation context data, compilation dependencies and version information used to address assembly conflicts.
-Not technically required, but required to use the servicing or package cache/shared package install features.
+* `MyApp.deps.json` - A list of dependencies, compilation dependencies and version information used to address assembly conflicts.
+Not technically required, but required to use the servicing or package cache/shared package install features, and to assist during roll-forward scenarios to select the newest version of any assembly that exists more than once in the application and framework(s).
 If the file is not present, all assemblies in the current folder are used instead.

 The `MyApp.runtimeconfig.json` is designed to be user-editable (in the case of an app consumer wanting to change various CLR runtime options for an app, much like the `MyApp.exe.config` XML file works in .NET 4.x today).
 However, the `MyApp.deps.json` file is designed to be processed by automated tools and should not be user-edited.
 Having the files as separate makes this clearer.
 We could use a different format for the deps file, but if we're already integrating a JSON parser into the host, it seems most appropriate to re-use that here.
 Also, there are diagnostic benefits to being able to read the `.deps.json` file in a simple text editor.